ChatLingual/docs/webform/README.md

 };
 ```

 will attach the `submit` event handler to the DOM element with the ID `your-form`.
-The conversation will be created within ChatLingual when `your-form` fires the configured event, in this case the `submit` event.
+The conversation will be created within ChatLingual when `your-form` fires the configured event (in this case the `submit` event).

 The listener provides a convenient way to declaratively describe form behavior but is not required.
 For advanced use cases, where you might need granular control over _when_ or _how_ the form is submitted, you can call the submit functions directly.
-The script attaches both `submitEmail()` and `submitEmailReply` directly to the global ChatLingual configuration:
+The script attaches both `submitEmail` and `submitEmailReply` directly to the global ChatLingual configuration:

 ```ts
 window.chatlingual.webform.submitEmail();